 Digital currencies are included in current assets in the combined balance sheet.
 Digital currencies are recorded at cost less any impairment.
 An intangible asset with an indefinite useful life is not amortized but assessed for impairment annually, or more frequently, when events or changes in circumstances occur indicating that it is more likely than not that the indefinite-lived asset is impaired.
 Impairment exists when the carrying amount exceeds its fair value.
-In testing for impairment, the Company has the option to first perform a qualitative assessment to determine whether it is more likely than not that an impairment exists, a quantitative impairment test is not necessary.
+In testing for impairment, the Company has the option to first perform a qualitative assessment to determine whether it is more likely than not that an impairment exists.
+If it is determined that it is not more likely than not that an impairment exists, a quantitative impairment test is not necessary.
 If the Company, concludes otherwise, it is required to perform a quantitative impairment test.
 To the extent an impairment loss is recognized, the loss establishes the new cost basis of the asset.
 Subsequent reversal of impairment losses is not permitted.
 The Company accounts for its gains or losses in accordance with the first-in, first-out (FIFO) method of accounting.